vishalonlyy/Cloudflare-R2/README.md

 Cloudflare-R2 is a simple package that allows you to upload images to your Cloudflare R2 server with ease.
 The package is designed to simplify the process of image uploading, eliminating the complexities of API connections and allowing you to focus on your project.
 With just under 10 lines of code, you can seamlessly integrate your Cloudflare R2 server and begin uploading images in no time.
 - This package is equipped with straightforward and pre-built features that simply require the image path or Base64 raw image data.
 Effortlessly upload your images to the server with ease.

-### See below for guides on how to use [project-name] & integrate it into your project.
+### See below for guides on how to use cloudflare-r2.js & integrate it into your project.

 ## Installation
 ```bash